 Simplified Metrics: The debt to income ratio used is a simplified measure.
 It does not account for important variables like cost of living, savings, or credit utilization, which could impact financial health significantly.

-Bias:
+Bias -

 Gender Distribution: The dataset’s gender distribution is 49.2% male and 50.8% female.
 While close to an even split, it may not fully account for the nuanced financial behaviors influenced by gender.